Getting a logo designed online: The top crowdsourced graphic design companies, explained and simplified.

 CROWDSPRING, 99DESIGNS & DESIGNCROWD:

-This page focuses on the four original design contest platforms, 99designs, Hatchwise, crowdSPRING, and DesignCrowd.
 While there have been other services offering design contests (many of which are based on a generic script with dubious claims as to both designer community size, client ratings, and client numbers, as well as “design contest” sites that rely heavily on using clipart to produce mass logos) before and since, these four pioneered the concept of design contests back when it was still a brand new concept, have all designed over a million logos each, and have been featured in major publications.
-All four follow very similar methods for running design contests, and although there is some variation in process and interface in the end it boils down to the three steps outlined above.

 In 2008, friendly forum design competitions grew into a unique design marketplace and 99designs was born.
 99designs was created and bootstrapped by founders Mark Harbottle and Matt Mickiewicz with the support of Lachlan Donald and Paul Annesley.

 One of the largest crowdsourcing communities online, 99designs is also one of the pricier design contest sites, the sheer size of their massive design community in many ways helps to make up for that.
-Generally, you can expect less designs for more money from 99designs, with a slightly slicker design and user interface than the competition.
+Generally, you can expect fewer designs for more money from 99designs, with a slightly slicker design and user interface than the competition.

 Founded in 2008 by serial entrepreneur George Ryan, Hatchwise is home to a tight-knit creative community and is a strong contender in the crowdsourcing arena: with over one million logos designed and an average of over one hundred entries per contest, Hatchwise holds strong in the design contest department in addition to offering name and tagline contests.

 In 2010 INC Magazine ran an article featuring a “taste test” that ran design projects using four different online design services, Hatchwise included and 99designs included, Hatchwise was selected as the favorite and was named as providing the “highest caliber” designs.
-Hatchwise is consistently the most affordable platform of the top four, and dollar for dollar provides more variety and quantity of designs in their higher-priced packages.

-CrowdSPRING was co-founded in May 2007 by Ross Kimbarovsky and Michael Samson, although the online marketplace did not actually launch it’s marketplace until 2008, the same year that 99designs, DesignCrowd and Hatchwise launched.
+CrowdSPRING was co-founded in May 2007 by Ross Kimbarovsky and Michael Samson, although the online marketplace did not actually launch its marketplace until 2008, the same year that 99designs, DesignCrowd and Hatchwise launched.

 DesignCrowd was started in a garage in Sydney, Australia by Alec Lynch and Adam Arbolino and has grown to a community of over five hundred thousand designers.